 Shanon Hays, who has guided five NCAA Tournament teams in five GCU seasons.
 "In my mind, I was thinking, 'We probably are.'
 They were right.
 I was wrong.
 You had so many great, heroic things done in that game."

-The Mountain West regular-season champions emphasized the title by beating Nevada twice on its home field on championship Saturday, going through the range of dramatics from Vickers' shutout victory in her first career complete game to chasing down the Wolf Pack over three hours for the MW Championship- and NCAA regional berth-clinching win.
-Vickers won both games, giving her a tournament ERA of 1.09 over 19 1/3 innings and tying GCU (52-8) for the most wins in the nation with Texas Tech.
+The Mountain West regular-season champions emphasized the title by beating Nevada twice on its home field on championship Saturday, going through the range of dramatics.
+The day began with Vickers' shutout victory in her first career complete game and ended by chasing down the Wolf Pack over three hours for the MW Championship- and NCAA regional berth-clinching win.

 "You're going to have to get all 21 because this team fights," Lucas said.
 "We've practiced coming back in so many games like that in the preseason and the regular season.
-We always had the confidence that ti was going to take all 21 if you want to get us down."
+We always had the confidence that it was going to take all 21 if you want to get us down."

 GCU chipped away at the Nevada 9-0 start with freshman right fielder